 - Eucalyptus oil: This pure essential oil can be healing to mucous membranes.
 You can apply a drop on a cotton ball and sniff it several times a day, and a few drops of water (or to a nebulizer, if you own one) for a steam treatment, or use a few drops in your bath water.

-We have been very effective in helping our members, from 6 months of age to adults to identified via blood testing food allergies and working with their gut and lifestyle to help the body heal.
+We have been very effective in helping our members, from 6 months of age to adults by identifying food allergies and working with working with rotation diets to help the body heal.

-Check our Clinic services page and hopefully, we will see you soon.
+Check our clinic services page and hopefully, for more information and hopefully we see you soon.